 Deciding there was a better way to represent clients, Helen now uses her experience and insights to focus on the defense of state, federal, and multistate consumer protection investigations.
 She believes that a regulator’s knowledge is only as good as the information you bring to them.
 Presented in a respectful manner and with a true understanding of consumer protection law, Helen obtains excellent results for her clients with regulators and courts including investigation closures, case dismissals, and settlements for tens of millions of dollars less than original demands.

-Helen keeps her pulse on the ever-changing political landscape, from changes in leadership at the FTC and BCFP (formerly CFPB) to the national balance of the parties of state AGs.
+Helen keeps her pulse on the ever-changing political landscape, from changes in leadership at the FTC and CFPB to the national balance of the parties of state AGs.
 She constantly monitors the increased activism of a block of Democratic AGs motivated by the current administration’s actions (or lack thereof).

 In addition to her defense work, Helen frequently advises clients on proactively managing their compliance obligations, successfully identifying issues that only a trained “former regulator eye” will catch.
 A frustrating subtlety of consumer protection law is its subjective nature.
 Knowing how regulators interpret these laws, and when that interpretation changes, is crucial to maintaining compliance.
 Helen regularly sits across the table from consumer protection regulators throughout the country to hear this information and bring it to you in language that you can act on.

-Helen has received national recognition for excellence in law and most recently was recognized for the fifth straight year as a Best Lawyer in America® in the area of Government Relations Practice.
+Helen has received extensive professional and peer recognition for excellence in law, including Super Lawyers and Best Lawyers in America in the areas of Government Relations Practice and Advertising Law.
 She is a frequent national speaker on consumer regulatory issues, addressing government, industry, and other professional organizations.
-As evidence of the breadth of her knowledge and experience, newly elected Ohio AG David Yost asked her to sit on his Consumer Protection Section transition committee.